Surry’s softball team takes time to help less fortunate

 “It got me excited.
 It amazes me how something so little can make such a big difference in someone else’s life,” Rideout said.
 “I just know when they see those little boxes they know someone is thinking about them and that makes me happy.”

-Surry volleyball coach Blaine Bullington said one of the Knights’ players got the team involved with Operation Christmas Child six years ago – something that has remained a team tradition ever since.
+Surry softball coach Blaine Bullington said one of the Knights’ players got the team involved with Operation Christmas Child six years ago – something that has remained a team tradition ever since.
 He said members of this year’s team got together in November at the college, enjoyed pizza together and had fun bonding while doing something for somebody else.

 “Doing this has just been a blessing for our whole team.
 These young kids that receive these boxes are very excited about it because they probably don’t get a lot of things in their life, but I think it is almost as exciting for our girls to do that.
 We had about 16 or 17 girls that took their time to do this.
 Just being part of that and having an opportunity to do that was something everyone was excited about.”